m-ld/timeld/packages/cli/README.md

 ## configure

+If using a Gateway:

+`timeld config --gateway gateway-domain-or-url`

+The `gateway-domain-or-url` can be a plain domain name e.g. `timeld.org` or a URL e.g. `http://my-iMac.local:8080`.

+If not using a Gateway:

 `timeld config --ably.key your-ably-key`

-You must provide a URI for yourself, as a user (you could use a link to your profile on your favourite social media site):
+In either case, you must provide a URI for yourself, as a user (you could use a link to your profile on your favourite social media site):

 `timeld config --user http://you.example.org/#profile`